-Where children have conditions, which may require rapid intervention, parents must notify the office who will inform the Deputy Headteacher of the condition, the symptoms and appropriate action to be taken.
-The Deputy Headteacher must make all staff aware of any pupil whose medical condition may require emergency aid.
+Where children have conditions, which may require rapid intervention, parents must notify the office who will inform the Director of Inclusion of the condition, the symptoms and appropriate action to be taken.
+The Director of Inclusion must make all staff aware of any pupil whose medical condition may require emergency aid.

-It is essential that all staff (including supply staff, lunchtime supervisory staff etc.) are able to recognise the onset of the condition and take appropriate action, i.e. summon the trained person, call for ambulance if necessary etc. It is good practice for the school to seek consent from parents to alert the School Nursing Service who can support and provide professional health information concerning diagnosis and care plan, and provide advice to the school and family.
+It is essential that all staff (including supply staff, lunchtime supervisory staff etc.) are able to recognise the onset of the condition and take appropriate action, i.e. summon the trained person, call for ambulance if necessary etc.

+It is good practice for the school to seek consent from parents to alert the School Nursing Service who can support and provide professional health information concerning diagnosis and care plan, and provide advice to the school and family.